mantis3de/CrawlerKit-docs/docs/systems/trap-types.md

 ## Type 6 — Pressure Plate Trap

 **What happens:** The player stands on a pressure plate — a hatch somewhere else opens.
-When the player steps off the plate, the hatch closes.
-The classic "hold the plate to cross" setup — but the plate opens the hatch under a second player.
+When the player steps off, the hatch closes.
+The classic "hold the plate to cross" — but the plate opens the hatch under a different player.

 ### Setup